intersel/Blapy/README.md

 	  * a simple jQuery function to bind a listener function to any HTML element on attribute change
 	  * `<script type="text/javascript" src="extlib/jquery.attrchange.js"></script>`
 * [Sammy](http://sammyjs.org/)
-  * Sammy is a little framework to make web application providing simple but efficient 'route' services
+  * Sammy is a small framework to make web application providing simple but efficient 'route' services
     * `<script type="text/javascript" src="extlib/sammy/lib/sammy.js"></script>`
 * [json2html](http://json2html.com/)
   * json2html is a javascript HTML templating library used to transform JSON objects into HTML using a template.